TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod/WebList.rst

-    Each preset contains a :typoscript:`label` (the displayed name of the preset, which can be a locallang key), a comma-separated list of each column that should be included in the export as :typoscript:`columns` and optionally a :typoscript:`identifier`.
+    Each preset contains a :typoscript:`label` (the displayed name of the preset, which can be a locallang key), a comma-separated list of each column that should be included in the export as :typoscript:`columns` and optionally an :typoscript:`identifier`.
 In case :typoscript:`identifier` is not provided, the identifier is generated as hash of the :typoscript:`label` and :typoscript:`columns`.